RAFARS QRV

 VERY BEST WISHES TO ALL OUR RAFARS MEMBERS, SUPPORTERS and their families

-QRV is now accepting contributions for the Summer/Autunm 2025 edition!
+QRV is now accepting contributions for the Spring 2026 edition!
 This is YOUR Journal, please get in touch if you have any ideas or memories for articles that you feel others would like to read about.
 Gary our Web Master and I will do our very best to put such memories, technical input, shack photo's etc into print and colour.

 73 QRV EDITOR